 When is the best time to visit the Galapagos?

 You can visit the Galapagos Islands year-round.
 In terms of weather and wildlife, there isn’t a particular “best” time to go.
 Located right on the Equator, temperatures in the Galapagos don’t vary much throughout the year.
 In regards to wildlife, the vast majority of species live here year-round and don’t migrate.
-The waved albatross is one of the few migratory exceptions and can only be seen between April and December.
+The waved albatross is one of the few migratory exceptions, which you can see only between April and December.

 How do I get there?

-You will fly into one of two airports in the Galapagos – Seymour airport which serves the island of Baltra, and San Cristobal airport.
+You will fly into one of two airports in the Galapagos: Seymour airport, which serves the island of Baltra, or San Cristobal airport.
 Which airport you fly into depends on where you are staying or which boat you are on.

 What kind of wildlife will I see?

 The sheer diversity of wildlife is what makes these islands so unique.
 In fact, the Galapagos has more endemic species than any other place on Earth.

 There are hammerhead, blacktip, whitetip reef, and whale sharks.
 The Islands are also a birder’s paradise.
 You’re likely to see blue-footed boobies, frigate-birds, flightless cormorants, flamingos, and Galapagos hawks, to name a few.

 There are both land and marine iguanas; the marine iguana being the only lizard in the world with the ability to live at sea.
 Giant tortoises are a highlight of any trip to the Galapagos.
 We highly recommend any opportunity to swim with penguins, sea lions, and turtles – it is the most thrilling experience!

 When is the best time to see whales?

 The best time to see whales and dolphins in the Galapagos is in July.
-They are more easily spotted off the west coast of Isabela.
+You’ll spot them most easily off the west coast of Isabela.
 There are over 20 species of dolphin and whale, including the blue whale, the orca and the bottlenose dolphin.

 Where’s the best place to see Galapagos penguins?

-Galapagos penguins are found on most of the islands, but most notably on Bartolomé Island.
+You’ll find Galapagos penguins on most of the islands, but most notably on Bartolomé Island.
 September is the best month to see them.